andosteinmetz/Cybersecurity-101/outline.md

 VPN stands for "Virtual Private Network."
 A VPN is a private network (like your home wifi network or an institution's internal network) that connects to the public internet, so the origins of requests made through VPNs aren't visible to the websites or anybody outside of the private network, instead seeming to originate from the VPN.
 VPNs are often privately operated for internal use, or paid services, though free options exist, such as [TunnelBear](https://www.tunnelbear.com/).

+If you're comfortable with the command line, you can use open source tools to [build](http://readwrite.com/2014/04/10/raspberry-pi-vpn-tutorial-server-secure-web-browsing/#awesm=~oBvYD8BOiTdCQN) [your](https://github.com/jlund/streisand/blob/master/README.md) [own](https://github.com/trailofbits/algo/blob/master/README.md) VPN on a cloud service such as Digital Ocean or AWS.

 ### Two Factor Authentication (2FA)

 * Something you know: the name of your favorite elementary school teacher, your first pet
 * Something you have: ie a text sent to your phone, an application with a private key on your phone, yubikey
 * Something you are: ie your thumbprint, your retina, voice recognition, other biometric data

+Think about the strengths and weaknesses of each of these types of Authentication.

 ### Passwords